oscarmonllor99/pyHALMA/README.md

 The Sérsic index fitting for the light image of each galaxy is done by means of https://github.com/astropy/photutils

 Just-in-time (JIT) compilation of the code and automatic parallelization is done thanks to https://numba.pydata.org/, allowing speeds comparable to Fortran or C.

+Tools and readers developed in https://github.com/dvallesp/masclet_framework are necessary.